Federico Coria

-Federico Coria (born 9 March 1992) is an Argentine tennis player.
-He has a career-high ATP singles ranking of No. 49 achieved on 13 February 2023.
-He also has a career-high doubles ranking of No. 238, achieved on 22 November 2021.
-Coria has won one ATP Challenger doubles title at the 2016 Campeonato Internacional de Tênis de Campinas and two ATP Challenger singles titles at the 2019 Savannah Challenger and the 2021 Czech Open.
+Federico Coria (born 9 March 1992) is an Argentine professional tennis player.
+He has a career-high ATP singles ranking of world No. 49, achieved on 13 February 2023 and a doubles ranking of No. 238, achieved on 22 November 2021.

+Coria competes on the ATP Challenger Tour and has won six singles titles and one in doubles.

 Professional career

-2019–2020: Maiden Challenger title, Major & top 100 debuts
+2019–20: Maiden Challenger title, major & top 100 debuts

 In 2019, he won his maiden title in Savannah at the Challenger tour level.

 In 2020, on his Grand Slam debut at the US Open, Coria reached the second round, where he won his first match at a Major after the retirement of Jason Jung in the fifth set.
 He made his top 100 debut at a career-high of World No. 98 on 21 September 2020.

 He also reached the third round of a Grand Slam at the 2020 French Open on his debut at this Major, where he defeated Benoît Paire in the second round before losing to Jannik Sinner in straight sets.

-2021: Olympics, Challenger tour success, First ATP final
+2021: Olympic Games, Challenger Tour success, first ATP final

-In June 2021, he won his second challenger title at the 2021 Czech Open in Prostějov, defeating Alex Molcan.
+In June 2021, he won his second challenger title at the 2021 Czech Open in Prostějov, defeating Alex Molčan.
 He reached two more Challengers finals in Milan and Salzburg.
 As a result, he reached a career-high of World No. 77 in singles on 12 July 2021.

 He reached his first ATP tour final at the 2021 Swedish Open, where he lost to Casper Ruud.
 He raised to a new career-high of No. 61 on 23 August 2021.

-He also participated in the Olympics, where he lost in the opening round to Mikhail Kukushkin.
+He represented Argentina at the 2020 Summer Olympics, but lost in the tight opening round to Mikhail Kukushkin.